AnaZonia/moon_notes/Ana Did Science Today.md

 - [Feedback loops drive ecological succession: towards a unified conceptual framework](https://onlinelibrary.wiley.com/doi/full/10.1111/brv.13051)

 I did a lot of mapping for the TAship as well - that took a few days.

+### Marine lab - Sean Connely
+He mentioned what I am interested in is Systematic Conservation Planning - using quantitative methods to inform policy.
+More applicable research than pure science.
+- Hugh Possingham
+- Mic McCarthy
+- Paul Armsworth
+- NimBios Institute - University of Tennessee

 ## 08/03/2024 - INPA